andrewbaxter/organixm/readme.md

   - `user`: A user name for the owner of the installed files
   - `group`: A group name for the owner of the installed files

+that will be placed on the root partition when building the image.

 I mostly use this for enabling linger on systemd user profiles, since there's no other mechanism for this at the moment.

+If you want to wait to start things until the update has proceeded, you can add `after = [ "organixm-update.service" ]` to your systemd services.

 ## Base usage